parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 I think this RSS feed is used to check for updates.

 # 5. GET request over HTTP
-Now let’s take a look at request one.
+Now let's take a look at request one.
 It is loading an HTML page and displays it in the app. directly We can intercept the response in Burp and modify it.
 The request is to [http://downloads.hipchat.com/blog_info.html](http://downloads.hipchat.com/blog_info.html) and that page is not available over TLS.

 {{< imgcap src="/images/2015/hipchat2/10-Changing-latest-news.png" title="It has crashed again!" >}}

 That was easy.
-Now let’s see if we can modify it to display something else.
+Now let's see if we can modify it to display something else.

 Seems like it does not have JavaScript enabled so we cannot do a fancy looking alert box.
 We can inject buttons and forms but the submit action does not work.
 We can also inject images.